 That experience was a further impetus for entrepreneurship in all of us who were on that team including Bijon, Zahed, Saif, and I. We determined to do something in that area.
 After graduation, everyone headed in different directions, though we remained in our key area of interest.
 I myself joined Bangladesh Youth Leadership Center (BYLC), Bijon joined Citi NA, Zahed joined HSBC.

 Although we went on to work for different organizations after graduation, the passion for entrepreneurship was always there.
 After three or four years when I took a break from work to apply for MBA abroad, my friends and I got together.
 After lengthy discussions, we decided that we should do something on our own.
 Although I wanted to pursue my career after completing my master’s, seeing that the time was ripe and everyone was enthusiastic about the decision, I decided to join the team.

-While LightCastle was formally launched in January 2013, the brainstorming sessions started way back from mid-2012.
-Over coffee hangouts or late night ‘addas’, we’d end up sharing our individual frustrations of dealing with subjective decisions across various organizational levels.
+While LightCastle was formally launched in January 2013, the brainstorming sessions started way back in mid-2012.
+Over coffee hangouts or late-night ‘addas’, we’d end up sharing our individual frustrations of dealing with subjective decisions across various organizational levels.

 And for that to happen, you’d need reliable data, easy-to-understand visualization tools, and actionable insights.
 That’s how LightCastle Partners started.
 And as they say, the rest is history.

 It’s been more than 5 years since we have been running LightCastle, where every moment spent is a moment of joy for all of us who deeply believe in the cause that we’re trying to serve in Bangladesh and beyond.